dmangame/dmangame/README.md

 ##Game Play##

-Each game has a number of AI contestants who are responsible for managing their Units.
-The game starts with no Units on the map and one building per AI.

-At a fixed interval, each building will spawn a unit to the team that currently owns the building.
+You write an AI that is responsible for controlling a team of units.
+Your AI should subclass ai.AI and can implement three functions:

+    def _init(self):
+    def _new_unit(self, unit):
+    def _spin(self):

+_init() is called when the AI is first created.
+Every turn of the game world, _spin() is called.
+During this time, the AI should interact with its units and issue commands.
+Whenever a unit is spawned by a building, its AI is notified via the _new_unit(unit) call.

+You can interact with your units via the properties defined in ai.AI (ai/base.py).
+For example, you can have all your units move to the top left of the world with:

+    for unit in self.units:
+        unit.move((0,0))

+or list which squares you can see, your visible enemies or which buildings are currently in view.

+    print self.visible_enemies
+    print self.visible_squares
+    print self.visible_buildings

+The game starts out with one building per AI.
+Each AI is then initialized with a call to _init(), and the game world starts running.
+On the first turn of the game, each building spawns a unit.
+Every UNIT_SPAWN_MOD (as defined in the map) turns, the buildings spawn a unit of whichever AI happens to be controlling them.

 The end objective is to capture all enemy buildings and kill all enemy units.
 Every unit is capable of shooting towards a square, moving towards a square or capturing a building (If they are on the same square as a building).

+### A simple example AI###

+    import ai
+    AIClass="SimpleAI"
+    class SimpleAI(ai.AI):
+        def _init(self):
+          print self.currentTurn

+        def _spin(self):
+          print self.my_units
+          print self.visible_enemies

+        def _new_unit(self, unit):
+          print "Received a new unit: %s" % unit

+This AI just prints world information as it turns.
+You'll notice that it dies very quickly, since it just stands there.

+### Building a more defensive AI: ###

+    import ai
+    import random
+    AIClass="TowerAI"
+    class TowerAI(ai.AI):
+      def _init(self):
+        self.moved_once = set()

+      def _spin(self):
+        for unit in self.my_units:
+          if unit.visible_enemies:
+            unit.shoot(unit.visible_enemies[0].position)
+          else:
+            if not unit in self.moved_once:
+              unit.move((random.randint(0, self.mapsize),
+                         random.randint(0, self.mapsize)))
+              self.moved_once.add(unit)

+## Game Mechanics ##

 ###Unit Attributes:###
   At the moment, all units have fixed attributes, but each building is capable